rich98/DevOps-E-degree/module2/submitted/README.md

 # PassgenCreate10_in_green.py Password Genertator

-Run the script at the copmmand line.
+Run the script at the copmmand line. see pass_gen_10_green.png

 In this code, generate_multiple_passwords is a new function that generates a specified number of passwords, each of a specified length.
 It uses a list comprehension to call generate_password the specified number of times, and returns a list of the generated passwords.
 Then, it prints each password in the list.
 You can adjust the number of passwords and their length as needed.